 The United States has, at this point, only made a "modest" request to "restrict the scope" of multiple, universal preliminary injunctions.
-Amicus agrees that the propriety and constitutionality of such universal injunctions is an issue that desperately needs to be addressed and resolved by this Court, and that these cases present a good vehicle for doing so.
-Amicus also believes that the merits of the underlying issue is ripe for consideration by this Court, however.
-The lower courts all treated the issue in their rulings below as one of pure law, contending in extensive opinions that the President's executive order was facially unconstitutional.
-They were right in one respect: the question about whether the Citizenship Clause of the Fourteenth Amendment mandates the grant of citizenship to all but a few persons (children of diplomats and of soldiers in invading armies) is a purely legal issue, and further percolation is really not necessary, particularly given the fact that the scope of the Citizenship Clause has previously been addressed by this Court in several cases.
+Amicus agrees that the constitutionality of universal injunctions is an issue that desperately needs to be addressed and resolved by this Court, and that these cases present a good vehicle for doing so.
+Amicus also believes that the merits of the underlying issue is ripe for consideration.
+The lower courts all treated the issue in their rulings below as one of pure law.
+The Center agrees, and also contends that further percolation is not necessary, particularly given the fact that the scope of the Citizenship Clause has previously been addressed by this Court in several cases.
 This brief therefore focuses on the substantive legal arguments of that underlying merits question.